 So I come to you tonight with a message of healing.

 Each of you contains multitudes.
-You more than just your body parts.
-You more than just your experiences.
-You more than just a bunch of simplified labels.
+You are more than just your body parts.
+You are more than just your experiences.
+You are more than just a bunch of simplified labels.

 Each of you can transcend the oppressive roles under which we all labor in society.
 That is the promise of the future that trans people embody now.